For millions of Americans, the Fourth of July means firing up the grill and chowing down on family favorites. Celebrate with healthy grilling options!

-Go ahead and grill those burgers and hot dogs this Fourth of July, but also make sure your feast includes lots of nutritious options:
+Grill those burgers and hot dogs this Fourth of July, but also make sure your feast includes lots of nutritious options:

-- Prepare a vegetable plate in minutes with grilled squash, peppers, corn, carrots or cauliflower.
+- Prepare a vegetable plate in minutes with grilled squash, mushrooms, peppers, corn, carrots or cauliflower.
 Toss the veggies with a splash of olive oil and your favorite seasoning and place them on the grill.
 Do this first and set them out for everyone to munch on while the other food is prepared.

 - Trade traditional mayo-heavy coleslaw for a fresh carrot salad dressed with plain Greek yogurt, raisins and chopped apples.
 This sweet and crunchy dish is a kid favorite!